 - Google Ads report builder and other dashboard video metrics are not part of the accreditation process.

-- OTT and Other device types are also not part of the accreditation process.
+- Other device types are also not part of the accreditation process.

 - Video campaign and App campaign Clicks are not a part of the MRC accreditation process for Clicks.